hashicorp/consul/website/source/docs/guides/consul-aws.html.md

 * `-consul-service-prefix`: A prefix to prepend to all services written to Consul from AWS.
 If this is not set then services will have no prefix.
 * `-to-aws`: If true, Consul services will be synced to AWS (defaults to false).
 * `-to-consul`: If true, AWS services will be synced to Consul (defaults to false).
-* `-aws-pull-interval`: The interval between fetching from AWS CloudMap.
+* `-aws-pull-interval`: The interval between fetching from AWS Cloud Map.
 Accepts a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "10s", "1.5m" (defaults to 30s).
-* `-aws-dns-ttl`: DNS TTL for services created in AWS CloudMap in seconds (defaults to 60).
+* `-aws-dns-ttl`: DNS TTL for services created in AWS Cloud Map in seconds (defaults to 60).

 Independent of how you want to use `consul-aws` it needs to be able to connect to Consul and AWS.
 Apart from making sure you setup up authenticated access, `-aws-namespace-id` is mandatory.

-## Syncing Consul services to AWS CloudMap
+## Syncing Consul services to AWS Cloud Map

 Assuming authenticated access is set up, there is little left to do before starting the sync.
-Using `-to-aws` command line flag will start the sync to AWS CloudMap.
+Using `-to-aws` command line flag will start the sync to AWS Cloud Map.
 If `-aws-service-prefix` is provided, every imported service from Consul will be prefixed.
 For example:

 ```shell
 $ consul-aws -aws-namespace-id ns-hjrgt3bapp7phzff -to-aws -consul-service-prefix consul_
 ```

-At this point `consul-aws` will start importing services into AWS Route.
+At this point `consul-aws` will start importing services into AWS Cloud Map.
 A service in Consul named `web` will end up becoming `consul_web` in AWS.
-The individual services instances from Consul will be created in AWS as well.
+The individual service instances from Consul will be created in AWS as well.

-Services in AWS CloudMap that were imported from Consul have the following properties:
+Services in AWS Cloud Map that were imported from Consul have the following properties:

 * Description:  “Imported from Consul”
 * Record types: A and SRV
 * DNS routing policy: Multivalue answer routing

-## Syncing AWS CloudMap services to Consul
+## Syncing AWS Cloud Map services to Consul

 Similar to the previous chapter, there are two relevant flags: `-to-consul` to turn on the sync and optionally `-consul-service-prefix` to prefix every service imported into Consul.
 For example: